brokenhandsio/vapor-oauth/README.md

 This will throw a 401 error if the token is not valid or does not contain the `profile` scope.
 This is so common, that there is a dedicated `OAuth2ScopeMiddleware` for this behaviour.
 You just need to initialise this with an array of scopes that must be required for that `protect` group.
 If you initialise it with a `nil` array, then it will just make sure that the token is valid.

 You can also get the user with `try request.oauth.user()`.

+### Protecting Resource Servers With Remote Auth Server

+If you have resource servers that are not the same server as the OAuth server that you wish to protect using the Token Introspection Endpoint, things are slightly different.
+See the [Token Introspection](#token-introspection) section for more information.

 # Grant Types